-- Preparing reports for clients, containing detailed information particularly with regard to valuation reports and the marketing of buildings - Providing detailed reasoned advice to clients - Making clients aware (where appropriate) of their statutory responsibilities - Giving reasoned advice regarding the impact of location, quantum and obsolescence - Giving reasoned advice on the impact of matters noted during inspection on value.
+- Preparing reports for clients, containing detailed information particularly with regard to valuation reports and the marketing of buildings - Providing detailed reasoned advice to clients - Making clients aware (where appropriate) of their statutory responsibilities.

 Insurance

 In this context many candidates will be involved with insurance in relation tore-instatement and owner/tenant liability.
 The candidate should demonstrate a thorough working knowledge of how insurance is dealt with, and likely costs in the market place.